-Solid Body Electric, Electric-Acoustic Harps and Midi Harps
+Solid Body Electric, Electric-Acoustic Harps I am no longer making MIDI Harps

 My electric-solid body and electric-acoustic harps, can be built in any size, style, and number of strings, from 19 to 45.
 I can build them with gut, nylon or wire strings.

-I can use three different sound systems for your harp, depending on what your needs are.
-Among these are two different types of individual string transducer systems which can be used on both acoustic and solid body model harps.
-One of these systems has a stereo and mono output, and the other system has only a mono out put, at a lower cost.
+I can use two different sound systems for your harp, depending on what your needs are.
+The first type of individual string transducer systems which can be used on both acoustic and solid body model harps.
+This system has a stereo and mono output,

 RMC Stereo, Individual Transducer System